Nicole Gingras Audio Art / Recent Investigations and Becoming of Sound Art 04

 • To provide time for participants to create, to get to know their peers and to network around a specific medium.

-The Audio Art / Recent Investigations and Becoming of Sound Art 04 will be presented in five sessions that feature guests specializing in different perspectives and approaches to sound art.
+The Audio Art / Recent Investigations and Becoming of Sound Art 04 training will be presented in five sessions that feature guests specializing in different perspectives and approaches to sound art.
 Moderated by Nicole Gingras, curator and author from Montreal, these meetings with guest artists will offer a diversity of approaches while providing food for thought on the place of sound in current practices in visual arts, sound art and kinetic art.
 In order to extend the conversation between the participants and the invited artists, texts or other documents will be used to complete this training.
 The curator wishes to reflect on the research processes of artists who are sensitive to the sound dimension in their practice.

 This training will allow participants to examine hybrid practices in which listening plays a singular and determining role in order to better situate their own practice and to imagine future avenues.